verasraul/stockhome/README.md

 These are some additional features we would like to add:
 - User Auth(Sign-in/Sign-up/Auth view).
 - Customized search views.
-- Add personalized home pages for subscribed users.
+- Ability for users to personalize their homepages for subscribed users.
 - Allow users to feed stock news from a 3rd-party source.
 -